José Dumont's victim's mother breaks silence after the actor's arrest

 Psychological treatment

 Impacted by the situation, she said that her son started psychological treatment.
-“It’s hard to get over a blow like that.
+“It is difficult to overcome a blow like that.
 My concern is to protect him, that’s all I want, nothing more.
 I want justice.
 May he not do this to anyone else, to any children anymore,” she declared.

 It is worth remembering that José Dumont was arrested in the act last Thursday (15), on suspicion of storing “sex images involving children”, a crime provided for in article 241-B of the ECA (Child and Adolescent Statute).
 Dumont was already the subject of an investigation in an inquiry at the Dcav (Child and Adolescent Victim Police Station), for the crime of rape of a vulnerable person.
 He was arrested in the apartment where he lived in Flamengo.